EPAENERGYSTAR/epathermostat/docs/index.rst

 Contact
 -------

-Please feel free to reach out to phil at theimpactlab.co with questions or for technical support.
+Please feel free to reach out to either
+Dan Baldewicz (Dan.Baldewicz@icfi.com, 518-452-6426) or
+Phil Ngo (phil@theimpactlab.co) with questions or for technical support.